South Africa

 Firewood from Red Bushwillows is excellent

-In Southern Africa, there are fourteen species of Bushwillows, which belong to the Combretum family.
-Other trees of the same Combretum family are Clusterleaf species, but also Leadwood and some others.
-Interestingly enough, not all Combretum species are suitable for…
+In Southern Africa, fourteen species of Bushwillows belong to the Combretum family.
+Other trees of the same Combretum family are Clusterleaf species, Leadwood, and others.
+Interestingly, not all Combretum species are suitable for firewood, but some are excellent for that…

 Greenthorn tree and its uses

-The Greenthorn tree (Balanites maughamii) is easily recognizable in Southern Africa due to its triangular, fluted, or buttressed trunk.
+The Greenthorn tree (Balanites Maugham) is easily recognizable in Southern Africa due to its triangular, fluted, or buttressed trunk.
 Its spines are green like its twigs and often forked.
-It is very spiny and hard to climb.
+It is very spiny and challenging to climb.
 It mainly grows…

 Double-banded Sandgrouse as water indicator

 The Double-banded Sandgrouse (Pterocles bicinctus) is commonly and colloquially called by its abbreviation ‘DBSG’ in Southern Africa.
 Its main distribution area is the savanna biome, especially Mopani Bushveld.
-There are three more species of sandgrouses in Southern Africa, all of…
+There are three more species of sandgrouses in Southern Africa, all having…

 African buffaloes are dangerous

-Danger of buffaloes is overrated The ‘Cape buffalo’ (Syncerus caffer caffer) as a subspecies of the ‘African buffalo’ (Syncerus caffer) is the typical buffaloes species of the Southern African savannah biome.
-The denomination of ‘African Black Death’ was coined by…
+Danger of buffaloes is overrated.
+The ‘Cape buffalo’ (Syncerus caffer caffer) as a subspecies of the ‘African buffalo’ (Syncerus caffer) is the typical Southern African savannah biome buffalo species.
+The denomination of ‘African Black Death’ was coined by trophy hunters,…

 Recipe for disaster – elephant bulls in musth